 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. experiencing financial difficulties.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Targeted casework for those households affected by the HB changes under the Government's welfare reform including promoting the Tenant Incentive Scheme to downsize.
+Financial Inclusion Co-ordinators in post to provide targeted case by case support to those households experiencing financial difficulties.
 Full EIA on rents and service charges increases due to be completed Trans Equality Scrutiny Panel may make specific suggestions for how to improve housing services to trans residents Religion or Belief Yes Budget proposal 5.
-Re-investment of savings in tackling inequality and estate regeneration • Arranging access to complete improvement works could be difficult if there are religious reasons for not allowing male contractors into the property Budget proposal 5.
-Re-investment of savings in tackling inequality and estate regeneration • Sensitivity to be shown when making access arrangements and reasonable adjustments to be made • Communicating these changes as early and as clearly as possible will allow people of all faiths and none time to prepare.
+Re-investment of savings in tackling inequality and estate regeneration Arranging access to complete improvement works could be difficult if there are religious reasons for not allowing male contractors into the property Budget proposal 5.
+Re-investment of savings in tackling inequality and estate regeneration Sensitivity to be shown when making access arrangements and reasonable adjustments to be made Communicating these changes as early and as clearly as possible will allow people of all faiths and none time to prepare.
 Sexual Orientation No

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
 Child Poverty Yes Budget Proposals 1 & 2.
 Rent Increase and Service Charges Those households on fixed/low incomes may be affected by rent/service charge increases.
 Two thirds of households in social housing experience multiple disadvantage In Brighton & Hove 10,555 children are living in poverty or 22% of all children (2009 figures).
 Ranging from 46.9% of all children in East Brighton and 44.5% in Moulsecoomb - two areas with large concentrations of council owned housing.
 Within these areas 8.25% of households are potentially affected by the changes to Housing Benefit in April 2013 through the Government's welfare reform.
-77.5 of children live in out of work families 72.8% of children in poverty live in lone parent families The Brighton and Hove Child Poverty Commissioning Strategy identifies welfare reform as a key imminent pressure on family income and family health.
-Budget Proposals 1 & 2.
-Rent Increase and Service Charges • Analyse the households potentially affected by new under occupancy rules by household composition i.e. lone parents and families to determine if there is a disproportionate impact on any group or geographical area and target support accordingly • Consider cumulative impacts of changes and medium/long term impact of deep and persistent poverty.
+77.5 of children live in out of work families 72.8% of children in poverty live in lone parent families The Brighton and Hove Child Poverty Commissioning Strategy identifies welfare reform as a key imminent pressure on family income and family health. of deep and persistent poverty.